VesperAkshay/MCP-Hive/notes/Chapter3-LangChain-React-Agent.md

-# Chapter 3: LangChain React Agent Integration
+# Chapter 3: MCP Client with LangChain React Agent

+*Author: Akshay Patel*
+*Date: April 21, 2025*
+*Course: Advanced AI Integration Systems*

 This chapter documents the integration of LangChain's React agent pattern with the Model Control Protocol (MCP) in our MCP-Hive project.
 The implementation enables a more sophisticated reasoning pattern for interacting with MCP tools, providing superior context management and decision-making capabilities.